yuki-yano/fzf-preview.vim/README.md

 ### Optional

+- **bat (A cat clone with syntax highlighting)** (Reccomended) <https://github.com/sharkdp/bat>
 - **ccat (Colorizing cat)** (Reccomended) <https://github.com/jingweno/ccat>
 - **file-line (Enable opening a file in a given line)** (Reccomended) <https://github.com/bogado/file-line>
 - ripgrep (Use ProjectGrepPreview command and default settings ProjectSearch commands and fast search) <https://github.com/BurntSushi/ripgrep>
 - neomru.vim (Require ProjectMruFilesPreview and MruFilesPreview) <https://github.com/Shougo/neomru.vim>
 - vim-devicons (Use devicons) <https://github.com/ryanoasis/vim-devicons>

-When ccat is installed you can highlight the preview and see it.
+When bat or ccat is installed you can highlight the preview and see it.

 If it is not installed, head will be used